simonneutert/simonneutert.github.io/src/_posts/2022/2022-09-12-clojure-save-file.md

   (io/file "icon.png"))
 ```

-do it in plain Clojure:
+or do it in Clojure, named with current date:

 ```clojure
 (import '(java.time.format DateTimeFormatter) '(java.time LocalDateTime))